spadebuilders/ethereum-events/_events/2019-04-council-of-paris.md

 toc: true
 ---

-The Council of Paris 2019 is the third gathering of the Fellowship of Ethereum Magicians.
+The Council of Paris 2019 is the first 2019 gathering of the Fellowship of Ethereum Magicians, and the fourth council.
 It is being held before [ETHCC](https://ethcc.io).

 This is a collaborative, participatory event where the agenda is built by the community.